Blog

 State: Maryland

-Authority/Rating Bureau: NCCI, National Council on Compensation Insurance.
-While Maryland is technically a NCCI state, and the Injured Workers Insurance Fund, IWIF, uses the NCCI classification system, IWIF uses it's own interpretation of the class assignments.
+Authority/State Rating Bureau: NCCI, National Council on Compensation Insurance.
+While Maryland is technically a NCCI state, Chesapeake Employers Insurance, formerly known as the Injured Workers Insurance Fund or IWIF, uses the NCCI classification system, however they have their own interpretation of the class assignments.
 This can differ greatly from NCCI.
 So be aware there are differences.
-Also note that IWIF does not report payroll and loss information to NCCI.
+Also note that Chesapeake does not report payroll and loss information to NCCI.

 Compulsory: Yes